-- Defining the blocking model to optimize the number of pairwise comparisons Tamr makes to identify matching and non-matching records.
+- Defining the blocking model to optimize the number of comparisons Tamr Core makes to identify matching and non-matching records.

-- Labelling an initial set of record pairs as match or no-match to train the Tamr model.
+- Labelling an initial set of record pairs to train the model.

-- Running jobs to train the Tamr models with the feedback that team members provide on record pairs and clusters.
+- Running jobs to train the model with the feedback that team members provide on record pairs and clusters.

 In a golden records project, you are responsible for configuring the rules that consolidate a cluster of records from a mastering project into a single golden record with data values that best represent the single entity represented by that cluster.